Paul Dempsey (bishop): Episcopal ministry

+Bishop of Achonry

-Dempsey was appointed Bishop-elect of Achonry by Pope Francis on 27 January 2020.
+Dempsey was appointed Bishop-elect of Achonry by Pope Francis on 27 January 2020, the first Carlow-born bishop to be appointed since Michael Comerford as coadjutor bishop of Kildare and Leighlin in 1888.

 His episcopal ordination was initially scheduled to take place on 19 April, but was rescheduled on 17 June due to the COVID-19 pandemic.
 Dempsey was eventually consecrated by the Archbishop of Tuam, Michael Neary, on 30 August in the Cathedral of the Annunciation of the Blessed Virgin Mary and St Nathy, Ballaghaderreen.

 In response to a document published by the Congregation for the Doctrine of the Faith in March 2021, Dempsey released a statement on 26 March 2021 in which he referred to language in the document banning blessings for same-sex couples as "hurtful".

+In his Lenten pastoral letter in 2023, he expressed his concerns about falling vocations to the priesthood, revealing that there hadn't been an ordination in the diocese since 2013, and no more than twelve priests would be serving in the Diocese of Achonry in ten years' time.

+Auxiliary Bishop of Dublin

+In response to a wider reorganisation of diocesan church leadership in the ecclesiastical province of Tuam, Dempsey was appointed auxiliary bishop of Dublin and titular bishop of Sita by Pope Francis on 10 April 2024.
+The Bishop of Elphin, Kevin Doran, was subsequently appointed as apostolic administrator sede vacante of the Diocese of Achonry.